Customer Workflow Discovery

-Getting close enough to a workflow to understand what people are actually trying to decide, fix, or move forward.
+Getting close enough to a workflow to understand what people need to decide, route, review, or explain.

 - Discovery through real examples